Skip to content

 Extra Buttons

 Use extra_buttons for additional buttons above the table, alongside controls such as filter toggles and create buttons.
 These are page-level actions, not per-record actions.
+The Base Configuration API uses dictionaries for these entries.

 Typical uses: